Instructor / Course Information

 What classes require a petition?

-Petition any class that you want to count for the Spanish major that is not a UCSB Spanish class, for example, UCSB Portuguese classes or classes taken at another college or non-UC EAP study abroad program.
+Petition any class that you want to count for the Spanish major that is not a UCSB Spanish class, for example, UCSB Portuguese classes or classes taken at another college/university or non-UC EAP study abroad program.